Robotisim/robotics_software_engineer/module_3_assignment/Readme.md

 - **Create an Ackerman Drive System:**
   - **Design a car-like robot structure** that represents the front axle rotations for turning, simulating an Ackerman steering mechanism.

+### Task 4: Debugging Task - Fixing an Incorrect URDF for a Wheeled Robot with a Lifting Mechanism
+`Task Description:`

+This debugging task introduces a wheeled robot equipped with a lifting mechanism for carrying payloads.
+The provided URDF has several issues related to joint types, incorrect transforms, and missing elements.
+Your task is to debug the URDF and ensure the robot's model is valid and functional.

+`Instructions:`

+- Identify and fix the errors in the URDF file.
+- Verify that the lifting mechanism operates with the correct prismatic joint and range.
+- Ensure the wheels are configured correctly to enable a differential drive system.
+- Validate the corrected URDF using a ROS 2 launch file that spawns the robot in a simulated environment.

 ## Learning Outcome

 By completing this assignment, you will: